Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/4-first-ring.md

 It seemed Fiin didn't have any.
 Tyal grumbled, padded up to Fiin, circled about and then curled himself around the much smaller male.
 Fiin wasn’t asleep.
 He looked up at Tyan with a curious expression and no small amount of awe.

-“Ssh.
-Get some sleep.”
+"Ssh.
+Get some sleep."
 He threw the Naxas blanket over them both and curled up tighter.
 At that moment, several of the bigger males approached; Clanless jealously guarded their bed-nests and his presence wouldn’t go unchallenged.

 So Tyal snarled.
 Viciously.
 They paused warily in their tracks.

-“You didn’t come to his aid when he needed it and now ‘yer gonna make a fuss?
+"You didn’t come to his aid when he needed it and now ‘yer gonna make a fuss?
 Back off.
 Stoneback protects its own.
-Your cowardice sickens me.”
+Your cowardice sickens me."

 One snarled in response and so Tyal bared his teeth and set his ears forward.
-“Think you’ll steal my blanket and get some nice scars?
-You come at me right now and I’ll kill you and all your friends, slow and bloody.”
+"Think you’ll steal my blanket and get some nice scars?
+You come at me right now and I’ll kill you and all your friends, slow and bloody."

 They seemed to believe him and turned tail in a huff.

 Fiin wormed a bit in Tyal’s grasp.
-“I don’t wanna cause trouble!
-I could just go somewhere else—”
+"I don’t wanna cause trouble!
+I could just go somewhere else—"

-“Ssh,” he comforted.
-“I’m making a point, don’t worry.”
+"Ssh," he comforted.
+"I’m making a point, don’t worry."
 Tyal curled up protectively and pulled Fiin tightly to himself.
 He then spoke a little louder than necessary to ensure everyone would hear.
-“We protect our own.
+"We protect our own.
 Remember that, y’hear?
 That’s your most important lesson about being Clan.
 And if these wimps won’t have you…we will.
-You already proved your bravery and willpower to us and they *have not.* The rest is just formalities, understand?”
+You already proved your bravery and willpower to us and they *have not.* The rest is just formalities, understand?"

 Fiin nodded, wide-eyed.

-“Good!
-You’ve still got a lot to prove but don’t worry about that right now. *Sleep.* We’ve already started in on the history and all the usual in-processing, but tomorrow you take your first real steps as Clan and I want you *strong.”*
+"Good!
+You’ve still got a lot to prove but don’t worry about that right now. *Sleep.* We’ve already started in on the history and all the usual in-processing, but tomorrow you take your first real steps as Clan and I want you *strong."*

 Fiin gave in after a moment’s hesitation then tucked his head under his tail.
 He fell asleep almost immediately.
 Tyal scritched at Fiin’s flank affectionately.